arqex/urlstack/README.md

 modal.stack[0].location.params // {id: "ef36a0"}
 ```

-This is really useful when you want to edit the details of that tab screen inside of a modal.
+Looks like an edge case, but it's not difficult to want to edit the details of that tab screen inside of a modal.

 ---